 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Scoop or roll cookie dough, a heaping 1.5 Tablespoons of dough per cookie, and place 3 inches apart on the baking sheets.
+- Scoop or roll cookie dough, a heaping 1.5 Tablespoons of dough per cookie (I like to use this medium cookie scoop), and place 3 inches apart on the baking sheets.
 Bake for 13-14 minutes or until lightly browned on the sides.
 The centers will look very soft.
 For crispier edges, bake for 15 minutes.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 While the cookies are still warm, I like to press a few more chocolate chips into the tops– this is only for looks!
 Cookies are extra soft out of the oven, but become chewier as they cool.